jackamsterdam/jackamsterdam/README.md

  - - - -

 🔭 I’m a Full Stack Web Developer currently working on projects in TypeScript with React, TypeScript with Node.js and TypeScript with Angular.
-I also work as a CRM developer at Matrix.
+I also work as a CRM developer at Matrix on several projects and currently on the Zim Shipping project.

 📫 **How to reach me: https://www.linkedin.com/in/jack-amsterdam/**